Alfresco/docs-alfresco/process-automation/latest/using/index.md

 * Click the **+** button to add a new statement editor.

 * The available operators are:
-  * Every: All statements must be true for the condition to be evaluated as true.
+  * **Every**: All statements must be true for the condition to be evaluated as true.
-  * At least one: The condition will be evaluated to be true when one or more of the statements are true.
+  * **At least one**: The condition will be evaluated to be true when one or more of the statements are true.
-  * None: If all the statements are false, then the condition will be evaluated to be true.
+  * **None**: If all the statements are false, then the condition will be evaluated to be true.

-**Note:** The operator between statements is the same for all the statements.
+  > **Note:** The operator between statements is the same for all the statements.

 * Click the **-** button to remove the statement.